OmiyaGames/unity-build-scripts-for-jenkins/README.txt

-This series of scripts assist Jenkins continuous integration server running on Windows 7 to bundle builds from Unity projects into zip files.
+This series of scripts assist Jenkins continuous integration server's -- running on Windows 7 -- post-build process.
-It also updates the Mercurial repository the project is based off of by creating a new tag.
+It handles bundling builds from Unity projects into zip files, and creates a tag in the Mercurial repository.

 Note that these set of scripts require the following pre-requisites: